ugonnaobiagwu/christie24/README.md

 --Sprint 5 Feature is Complete
 * Elemental Link, Link Sword, and Enemies
 * Elemental Type Advantages (Critical Hits, Weak Hits)
-* XP Boosts when Link Kills an Enemy
+* XP Boosts when Link Kills an Enemy or Picks up an Item
 * Link Will Dawn an Specific Tunic based on the Element he chooses to wear.
 * Tunics can be equipped from the Inventory as Link unlocks them
 * When Link is at a HIGH Level, enemies will start to gun him down!